sunnybeta/one4all/solid/README.md

 ## Dependency Inversion Principle

 - _Dependency Inversion, Injection, Inversion Control are all diffent._
-- _Principle of Dependency Inversion Application of Dependency Inversion also mean different things._
+- _Principle of Dependency Inversion and  Application of Dependency Inversion also mean different things._

 - High level modules should not depend on low level modules.
 Both should depend on abstractions.
 - Abstraction should not depend on implementation.
 Implementation should depend on abstraction.

-- Suppose `class A` is dependent on `class B`, then we can invert dependency by introductin an `interface B`.
+- Suppose `class A` is dependent on `class B`, then we can invert dependency by introducing an `interface B`.
 Now, `class A` depends on `interface B` and `class B` depends on `interface B`.

 - Prevents mocking of dependencies during testing.